 Some wineries celebrate the season by hosting pre- or post-crush parties with wine tasting, food and live music.
 The Dry Creek Valley region hosts a slew of classy tastings and events, such as the Wine and Food Affair, when more than 100 wineries pair special wines with dishes they prepare and serve on-site.
 To really dive in, Sonoma Valley Crush invites guests to get hands-on over a September weekend at 15 local vineyards, with one-of-a-kind, behind-the-scenes looks at every aspect of winemaking, from picking grapes and juicing to fermentation.

 During the Christmas season, enjoy wine, food and live music in the courtyard of the Cornerstone Gardens in Sonoma as you witness the Lighting of the Snowmen.
 Also in December, the Luther Burbank Home and Gardens gets into the Christmas spirit with spiced tea and other seasonal treats.
-Tour the home, greenhouse and gardens of the famous horticulturalist while it’s bedecked with its Christmas finest, amidst revelling carollers.
+Tour the home, greenhouse and gardens of the famous horticulturalist while it’s bedecked in its Christmas finest, amidst revelling carollers.